N-Yelland/dnd/source/player_introduction/origins.rst

 Religion & Governance
 ---------------------

-Your "recruiter", Mariah Fairford, is the Mother Overseer of the Lembrow Sanitorium, an establishment of the **Church of Brightwater**.
+Your "recruiter", Mariah Fairford, is the Mother Overseer of the Lembrow Sanatorium, an establishment of the **Church of Brightwater**.
 This is a major religious order originating in Brightwater during the Years of Darkness, and now spread throughout Erran.
 They worship the **Blessed Saints**, once mortal Blessed individuals who, generations ago, sacrificed themselves heroically in the enduring fight against the Blight.
 Their ascent to divine status is made possible by the focussed worship of the Church.

 *Perhaps you were a devotee of the church.
 Where did you work?
 What made you leave your position?*

-- **Attendants** work in sanitoria to care for afflicted patients.
+- **Attendants** work in sanatoria to care for afflicted patients.
 While rarely can they cure the disease, they can at least ease one's suffering… [Acolyte]
 - **Alchemicals** work in refineries, and learn the advanced techniques to produce reversing elixir, the only known cure to Silverblight.
 [Artisan, Sage, Scribe]
 - **Itinerants** work between the two, and collect the all-important alms and charity to allow the Church's vital work to continue.
 [Soldier, Guide]